Secant varieties of generalised Grassmannians: Abstract

 \section{Abstract}

-The secant varieties to flag varieties $G/P$ are central objects in Tensor Decomposition.
-The natural group action they inherit allows one to reduce the study of local geometric properties to $G$--orbit representatives.
+Secant varieties of a homogeneously embedded generalised Grassmannian $G/P$ inherit the natural group action, and one can reduce the study of their local geometric properties to $G$--orbit representatives.
 The case of secant varieties of lines is particularly elegant as their $G$--orbits are induced by $P$--orbits in both $G/P$ and $\mathfrak{g}/\mathfrak{p}$.
-Parabolic orbits are a classical problem in Representation Theory, well understood for generalised Grassmannians.
-Exploiting such orbits, we provide a complete and uniform description of both the identifiable and singular loci of the secant variety of lines to any cominuscule variety, as well as of the second Terracini locus.
-We also show that non-cominuscule varieties behave differently. \\
+Parabolic orbits are a classical problem in Representation Theory, well understood when $G/P$ is cominuscule.
+Exploiting them, we provide a complete and uniform description of both the identifiable and singular loci of the secant variety of lines to any cominuscule variety.
+We also introduce a finer version of the $2$-nd Terracini locus, called $2$-nd strong-Terracini locus, and we determine it for cominuscule varieties.
+Finally, we analyse the non-cominuscule case of isotropic Grassmannians for comparison, and we highlight a few differences. \\